Get

 Brachycephalic obstructive airway syndrome (BOAS) occurs in short-faced dogs like the Pug, French Bulldog, and Pekingese.
 Dogs with BOAS have compromised airways due to narrow nostrils, a long soft palate, and other airway changes.

 The result is airflow into their lungs being obstructed.
 These dogs have very noisy breathing and can’t cope well with exercise or heat.
 If your dog is a short-faced breed and makes a lot of noise on their walk, they might have BOAS, but surgery is possible to open up their airways.
-You should talk to your vet about this since BOAS can be life-threatening.
+You should talk to a vet about this since BOAS can be life-threatening.

 7. Other Medical Reasons